 The roles of Chief Executive Officer and Chairman of the Board are undertaken by separate people.

-The Chairman of the Board is a non-independent Director and whilst this represents a divergence from ASX Corporate Governance Principles and Recommendations regarding the appointment of an independent Chairperson, the Directors believe that this appointment is appropriate given the current stage of the Company’s development.
+The Chairman of the Board is a non-independent Director and while this represents a divergence from ASX Corporate Governance Principles and Recommendations regarding the appointment of an independent Chairperson, the Directors believe that this appointment is appropriate given the current stage of the Company’s development.

 The Board has established a number of committees to assist in the execution of its duties and to allow detailed consideration of complex issues.
 Current committees of the Board are the Remuneration and Nomination Committee and the Audit and Risk Management Committee.
 Each committee has its own written charter setting out its role and responsibilities, structure and the manner in which the committee is to operate.
 All matters determined by committees are submitted to the full Board as recommendations for Board decisions.